SuperOfficeDocs/superoffice-docs/docs/de/admin/user-management/learn/role/functional-rights.md

 description: What are all available functional rights in SuperOffice and what each of them mean?
 keywords: user management, role, access, rights
-author: Philip Yates, Bergfrid Dias so.date: 05.31.2024 so.version: 10.3.5
+author: Philip Yates, Bergfrid Dias
+date: 05.31.2024
+version: 10.3.5
-so.topic: reference
+topic: reference
 language: de
-so.audience: settings
+audience: settings
-so.audience.tooltip: Settings and maintenance
+audience_tooltip: Settings and maintenance
 ---

 # Functional rights in SuperOffice